-Irish Aid’s flagship ‘Africa Day Dublin’ event will take place in Farmleigh Estate in the Phoenix Park on Sunday, 27th May.
-Africa’s rich culture will be showcased through family-friendly activities, along with music, performances, sport and educational elements.
-We are really looking forward to another fantastic year and hope to see you all there!
+Irish Aid’s flagship ‘Africa Day Dublin’ event took place in Farmleigh Estate in the Phoenix Park on Sunday, 27th May.
+Africa’s rich culture was showcased through family-friendly activities, along with music, performances, sport and educational elements.

 Africa Day, designated by the African Union as an annual celebration of the continent’s unity, falls on 25th May each year.
 Celebrations to mark the day occur across the globe: in some African states, it is a designated national holiday, while in diverse cities – such as New York, London and Washington – academic gatherings and cultural showcases mark the day.